Brake Fluid Flush

 When it comes to Brake Safety - We Don’t stop – So you WILL when you need to.

 At Chris`s Mechanical we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+This Vehicle Inspection Report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.

 Trading Hours: Open Monday to Friday 8:30AM to 5:30PM